MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-install-with-intune.md

 5. Select **Manage** > **Assignments**.
 In the **Include** tab, select **Assign to All Users & All devices**.
 6. Repeat steps 1 through 5 for more profiles.
 7. Create another profile, give it a name, and upload the intune/WindowsDefenderATPOnboarding.xml file.
-8. Save [this configuration](https://raw.githubusercontent.com/microsoft/mdatp-xplat/master/macos/mobileconfig/profiles/fulldisk.mobileconfig) as tcc.xml.
+8. Download `fulldisk.mobileconfig` from [our GitHub repository](https://raw.githubusercontent.com/microsoft/mdatp-xplat/master/macos/mobileconfig/profiles/fulldisk.mobileconfig) and save it as `tcc.xml`.
 Create another profile, give it any name and upload this file to it.<a name="create-system-configuration-profiles-step-8" id = "create-system-configuration-profiles-step-8"></a>

    > [!CAUTION]
    > macOS 10.15 (Catalina) contains new security and privacy enhancements.
 Beginning with this version, by default, applications are not able to access certain locations on disk (such as Documents, Downloads, Desktop, etc.) without explicit consent.
 In the absence of this consent, Microsoft Defender ATP is not able to fully protect your device.
    >
    > This configuration profile grants Full Disk Access to Microsoft Defender ATP.
 If you previously configured Microsoft Defender ATP through Intune, we recommend you update the deployment with this configuration profile.

 9. As part of the Endpoint Detection and Response capabilities, Microsoft Defender ATP for Mac inspects socket traffic and reports this information to the Microsoft Defender Security Center portal.
 The following policy allows the network extension to perform this functionality.
-Save [this configuration](https://raw.githubusercontent.com/microsoft/mdatp-xplat/master/macos/mobileconfig/profiles/netfilter.mobileconfig) as netext.xml and deploy it using the same steps as in the previous sections. <a name = "create-system-configuration-profiles-step-9" id = "create-system-configuration-profiles-step-9"></a>
+Download `netfilter.mobileconfig` from [our GitHub repository](https://raw.githubusercontent.com/microsoft/mdatp-xplat/master/macos/mobileconfig/profiles/netfilter.mobileconfig), save it as netext.xml and deploy it using the same steps as in the previous sections. <a name = "create-system-configuration-profiles-step-9" id = "create-system-configuration-profiles-step-9"></a>

-10. To allow Defender and Auto Update to display notifications in UI on macOS 10.15 (Catalina), import [this configuration](https://raw.githubusercontent.com/microsoft/mdatp-xplat/master/macos/mobileconfig/profiles/notif.mobileconfig) as a custom payload: <a name = "create-system-configuration-profiles-step-10" id = "create-system-configuration-profiles-step-10"></a>
+10. To allow Defender and Auto Update to display notifications in UI on macOS 10.15 (Catalina), download `notif.mobileconfig` from [our GitHub repository](https://raw.githubusercontent.com/microsoft/mdatp-xplat/master/macos/mobileconfig/profiles/notif.mobileconfig) and import it as a custom payload. <a name = "create-system-configuration-profiles-step-10" id = "create-system-configuration-profiles-step-10"></a>

 11. Select **Manage > Assignments**.
 In the **Include** tab, select **Assign to All Users & All devices**.